Argentina to pay for Chinese imports in yuan — minister

 Argentina’s exports have decreased by $15 bln due to "the worst drought in the country’s history," Massa noted.
 "This set a challenging task for us to maintain reserves for keeping the level of import of materials and goods that play a key role for economic activities and production in the country," he explained, adding that the shift to yuan in trade with China would provide "more freedom" for Argentina and "strengthen its reserves."

-Last November President of the South American country Alberto Fernandez said that China had agreed to extend a swap provided to Argentina to $5 bln.
+Last November, Argentinian President Alberto Fernandez said that China had agreed to extend a swap provided to Argentina to $5 bln.